mpv-player/mpv/DOCS/man/mpv.rst

 user-specific one is ``~/.config/mpv/mpv.conf``.
 For details and platform specifics see the `FILES`_ section.
-User-specific options override system-wide options and options given on the command line override either.
+User-specific options override system-wide options and options given on the command line override both.
 The syntax of the configuration files is ``option=<value>``; everything after a *#* is considered a comment.
 Options that work without values can be enabled by setting them to *yes* and disabled by setting them to *no*.
 Even suboptions can be specified in this way.